JoshuaKGoldberg/mobx-safe/README.md

 Multiple tests that interact with `mobx-safe` can leave with multiple `onCaughtError` handlers active.
 Clear state after each test with `configure.clearOnCaughtErrorHandlers`.

-For example, in Jest and other test frameworks with `afterAll`:
+For example, in Jest and other test frameworks with `afterEach`:

 ```typescript
 afterEach(() => {